Karl von Habsburg: Blue Shield

-Business interests
+Business and media activities

+In 1992/1993, he hosted a TV game show with Austrian public TV broadcaster ORF, called Who Is Who.

 Since 2009, he has been a shareholder in a media group in the Netherlands, consisting of radio stations, a magazine and a music television channel.
 He is also one of the three co-founders of BG Privatinvest, a Vienna-based investment company.
 In December 2010 the company acquired the two most important Bulgarian daily newspapers, Dneven Trud and 24 Chasa.
 After ongoing conflicts with Bulgarian partners, BG Privatinvest sold the newspapers in April 2011.

 Personal life

-Habsburg has lived in Salzburg, Austria, since 1981, and resided in Casa Austria, formerly called Villa Swoboda, in Anif, near the city of Salzburg, until 2022.
+Habsburg has lived in Austria since 1981 and resided in Casa Austria, formerly called Villa Swoboda, in Anif, near the city of Salzburg, until 2022.
 On 31 January 1993 in Mariazell, he married Baroness Francesca Thyssen-Bornemisza (born 7 June 1958 in Lausanne), the only daughter of Baron Hans Heinrich Thyssen-Bornemisza de Kászon, a European industrialist, and his third wife, the fashion model Fiona Frances Elaine Campbell-Walter.
 The marriage received the dynastic authorization of Karl's father, as head of the House of Habsburg, despite objections from some members of the family as the bride, although a baroness in the nobility of pre-republican Hungary and Transylvania, did not descend in the canonically legitimate male line from a family of dynastic (ruling or formerly ruling or mediatised) status.

-In July 1998 an Austrian court fined Karl von Habsburg 180,000 schillings ($14,300); he had failed to declare immediately to customs officials that he had an antique diadem in his luggage when he crossed the border from Switzerland in July 1996.
-The diadem belonged to his wife who intended to wear it at a wedding ceremony.
 After 10 years of marriage, the couple separated in 2003.
-Finally, they divorced in 2017.
+They divorced in 2017.

 Karl and Francesca have three children: